asecondwill/mailchimp-subscription-field/README.md

 Status
 -------------
-The module just basically works :) hope pushing it here keeps me going.
+The module is actively being developed.
+Suggestions, pull requests and issues are welcome.

 How to use
 -------------